WilliamHuey/dirgen/README.md

 ## Options:

   -f                  Overwrite files and directory even if they already
                       exist.
-Default behavior without this option does not forcibly overwrite content as a safety measure.
+Default behavior is to not use this option as a safety measure.

   -s                  Suppress the actual warnings and errors messages from
                       showing up on the console.
 The count of warnings and